learn-co-curriculum/crafting-html-docs-readme/README.md

 ## Lesson

+### A quick HTML walkthrough

+<iframe width="560" height="315" src="https://www.youtube.com/embed/b1To1wP-ALo?rel=0&modestbranding=1" frameborder="0" allowfullscreen></iframe><p><a href="https://www.youtube.com/watch?v=b1To1wP-ALo"> HTML walk through </a></p>

 ### What is HTML?

-HTML, or Hyper Text Markup Language, is a markup language which describes the structure and semantic meaning of web pages.
+HTML, or HyperText Markup Language, is a markup language which describes the structure and semantic meaning of web pages.
 Web browsers, such as Mozilla Firefox, Internet Explorer, and Google Chrome, interpret the HTML code and use it to render output.
 Unlike Ruby, JavaScript and other programming languages, markup languages like HTML don't have any logic behind them.
 Instead, they simply surround the content to convey structure and meaning.

 Every web page you've ever visited is structured using HTML code.
-Being able to read and understand an HTML document is one of the most important tools in a developer's toolbox.
+Being able to read and understand an HTML document is one of the most essential tools in a developer's toolbox.

 ### HTML Syntax